-N/A, no boat slips will be constructed.
+N/A, no new boat slips will be constructed as part of this project.

 5. Boat Ramp

 - i.
 Number of ramps and size of ramps

 - ii.
 Number of vessels that can be moored (i.e., staging area)

 - iii.
 Trailer parking lot capacity